reflexsoar/reflex-docs/docs/how-to-guides/change-front-end-certificate.md

-# How to change the UI Certificate
+# How-To Change the UI Certificate

-By default when running ReflexSOAR in a container, a self-signed certificate is generated during the container image build.
-For some users they may want to replace this self-signed certificate with their own, CA signed certified (as is recommended by best practice).
+By default, when ReflexSOAR is executed within a container, a self-signed certificate is generated during the image build process.
+However, certain users may prefer to replace this self-signed certificate with their own, CA-signed certificate, following best practices.

 ## Changing the UI Certificate (Docker)

-### Using docker-compose
+### *Using Docker-Compose*

-In your docker compose file add the following
+In your docker compose file, add the following lines:

 ```
 volumes: